-Around 20 percent of 100,000 BlackBerry 10 apps are Android ports, company exec saysAlex Wagner - Deputy Managing Editor, News Desk
+Around 20 percent of 100,000 BlackBerry 10 apps are Android ports, company exec saysAlex Wagner - Editorial Director of News and Content

 BlackBerry recently announced that its BlackBerry World storefront is now home to more than 100,000 applications, which is 30,000 more than the platform launched with in January.
 However, because BlackBerry allows developers to quickly port their existing Android apps over to BlackBerry using its emulation support, some have been wondering how many of the 100,000 apps in BlackBerry World are Android ports and how many are native BlackBerry 10 apps.
 BlackBerry VP for global alliances and business development Martyn Mallick has the answer to that question, as he has told AllThingsD that around 20 percent of the 100,000 apps in BlackBerry World are Android app ports.